This post may contain affiliate links. Please read my full disclosure for information.

 21. THEY’RE NOT ABOVE DOING SMALL SIDE HUSTLES HERE AND THERE

-They know that there are multiple side hustles that allow you to save up money, everywhere.
-And you all know that the #1 side hustle to make money, in my opinion, is Blogging.
-Click here to find out if you should start a blog, then Click here to learn how you can start your own blog and make money from home today in just a few simple steps.
+As I’m sure you can guess, the #1 side hustle to make money, in my opinion, is Blogging.
+Click here to learn how you can start your own blog and make money from home in just a few simple steps.

 22. THEY SAVE MONEY AND HAVE A PLAN FOR IT